-1. What is the ultimate goal of Critical Infrastructure for Children?
-There are many goals of the book, but the overarching one is to act as a resource for parents, students and educators.
-The 165 questions in the book address what’s working in education, what could be working better and key information that most people don’t know.
+2. What is the ultimate goal of Critical Infrastructure for Children?
+To act as a resource for parents, students and educators, because I believe it is their attention and energy that will enable us to respond effectively to current challenges.
+The 162 questions in the book address what’s working in education, what could be working better and key information that most people don’t know.

 4. What role can CIC play in the restoration of the middle class?
-The core principle is that any student can go to any community or state college and build a life.
-It highlights the role that these colleges can play in boosting farming, manufacturing and mental health.
+I focus on tactics to maximize learning at community and state colleges.
+It highlights the role that these colleges can play in boosting farming, manufacturing and mental health in New England.

 5. What are presentations of CIC like?
 I do a presentation called “Forty Blessings” in which I run down forty points that parents students and educators should be aware of.
 Of course no one can remember all “Forty Blessings”, but that’s what the book is for; the presentation is simply an introduction to the book.